vishivishvish/vishivishvish.github.io/README.md

 Where this ultimately leads is impossible to predict.

-What is already in motion, however, is a growing stack of notes, repositories, experiments, and research artifacts — all feeding back into how these agents learn and improve.
+What is already in motion, however, is a growing stack of notes, repositories, experiments, and research artifacts, all feeding back into how these agents learn and improve.

-The entire system is being built on locally hosted, open-source LLMs and consumer hardware — no recurring platform rent, no hidden black boxes.
+The entire system is being built on locally hosted, open-source LLMs and consumer hardware - no recurring platform rent, no hidden black boxes.

-Five years ago, this would have been out of reach.
+Five years ago, this would have been dismissed as fantasy.
+That speaks volumes of how the AI Industry has been moving ahead at warp speed these last few years.

-True RSI or not, this is easily the most ambitious — and most fun — system I’ve ever tried to build.
+True RSI or not, this is easily the most ambitious, and most fun, system I’ve ever tried to build.

 Let’s see how far it goes.